Call for Papers

 Short Papers: Up to 1 extra page may be purchased at $100 (US dollars).

-Authors can decide to submit papers longer than 8/4 pages (up to 10 and 5, depending on the category) before the reviewing process.
+Authors can decide to submit full papers longer than 8 pages (up to 10 pages) before the reviewing process.
 This is an indication of their will to purchase extra pages during the registration process.
-Therefore, longer papers cannot be shrunk when preparing camera ready versions, in case of acceptance.
+Therefore, longer papers accepted as full papers cannot be shrunk when preparing camera ready versions.
 This is to respect the work made by reviewers and other authors which decided to stay in the limits.
+Authors who submitted papers as full papers and they were accepted to the conference as short papers, will need to reduce their size to 4 pages (or 5 pages by purchasing 1 extra page) in the camera ready version.

 Accepted papers and Publication Policies